fireblocks/developers-hub/README.md

 This repository contains different Fireblocks API code examples and code snippets.
 ---

-⚠️  `Please be aware that this package serves as an example to demonstrate the usage of the Fireblocks API Co-Signer callback handler.
-It is not intended for use in production environments.` ⚠️
+⚠️  `Kindly note that the content of this repository is not production-ready and is used only for reference.` ⚠️
 ---

 ## Table Of Contents 📖